motleykl/Intro_Week1/README.md

 ```
 Assignment 1

+pwd = print working directory
+	- use to redirect self to where are
+	- shows paths

 (1) Sign up for an account on GitHub and send your username to me.
 (2) Apply for an LSU HPC account: